← Back to blog

 Ask most parents about air pollution and children, and they'll mention asthma.
 They're right — but asthma is only part of the story.

-Asthma and respiratory disease The evidence here is overwhelming.
-Children living within 500 metres of a major road have significantly higher rates of asthma diagnosis and wheeze.
-NO₂, the signature pollutant of traffic exhaust, is one of the strongest culprits: it inflames airways and increases sensitivity to allergens.
-The American Academy of Pediatrics identified ambient air pollution as a leading environmental health threat to children specifically because of its contribution to asthma burden.
+The evidence on asthma is overwhelming: children living within 500 metres of a major road have significantly higher rates of asthma diagnosis and wheeze.
+NO₂, the signature pollutant of traffic exhaust, inflames airways and increases sensitivity to allergens.

-Cognitive development More recent and more unsettling is the evidence on brain development.
-A long-running Columbia University birth cohort study found that children with higher prenatal exposure to PAHs — from traffic and combustion — showed delayed psychomotor development at age one and attention problems by age three.
+More recent and more unsettling is the evidence on brain development.
+A long-running Columbia University birth cohort study found that children with higher prenatal exposure to PAHs showed delayed psychomotor development at age one and attention problems by age three.
 Separate studies have found associations between early-life NO₂ exposure and lower IQ scores, reduced working memory, and slower processing speed.

-The dose-response problem There is no threshold below which these effects disappear.
-Like lead, the research on air pollution and children's development consistently finds that the relationship between exposure and harm extends down to the lowest measurable concentrations.
-Every reduction in a child's exposure matters — not just keeping them away from "dangerous" days, but reducing their everyday baseline.
+There is no threshold below which these effects disappear.
+The relationship between exposure and harm extends down to the lowest measurable concentrations.

 You can't filter the air your child breathes at school, on the playground, or in a friend's car.
-But you can make meaningful reductions in their highest-exposure moments.
+But you can make meaningful reductions in their highest-exposure moments — and a child's day has a predictable structure with predictable peaks.

 PollutionProfile's Air Quality feature gives you a daily read on your local AQI so you can make these calls with real data rather than guesswork.
 Set a morning alert and it becomes a two-second check before deciding whether today's soccer practice happens as planned.